gillesfabre34/genese-angular/projects/genese-angular/README.md

 ## Models

 Genese needs to be able to find all the properties of your models.
-That's why it is imperative to set default values to all the properties, including inside nested objects.
+That's why it is imperative to set default values to all the properties of your models, including inside nested objects.
-With this constraint, Genese will be able to return objects correctly formatted.
+Respecting this constraint, Genese will be able to return all the objects correctly formatted.

+* Note

+A Genese good practice is to set all the properties of your models as optional.
+It will be easier to create new objects and will not crash if one day you forget to set a property.

 ### Primitives
 * Example with primitives